guardian/commercial/docs/GAM-Advertising.md

 ## Header Bidding

-Header bidding works along similar lines to the typical GAM flow, but with an extra step before we make the request to GAM:
+Header bidding works along similar lines to the typical GAM flow, but with extra steps before we make the request to GAM.
+[See more details in the header bidding document](./header-bidding.md).

 * We load the Prebid header bidding library to help us auction our adverts.
 This script wraps the GAM client library (Google tag) and intercepts calls to it to show an advert.